vincentrose88/GRS/README.md

   * When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader` along some gridengine outputs

-  * **Alternatively, use the SNPextractor to extract SNPs more effectivly (from positions instead of names) and use the -g flag to get GRS ready output (`genoFile.noHead` and `newHeader`) and use the 1.6_ready_SNPextrator_output.sh script (remember to mv the all.SNPs.vcf into your geno/ folder) to make everything ready for the GRS**
+  * **Recommended alternative:** Use the SNPextractor to extract SNPs more effectivly (from positions instead of names) and use the -g flag to get GRS ready output (`genoFile.noHead` and `newHeader`) and use the 1.6_ready_SNPextrator_output.sh script (remember to mv the all.SNPs.vcf into your geno/ folder) to make everything ready for the GRS
+   * SNP-names might be different, as not all SNPs have names in the vcfs, and thus a dummy name (chr:pos) is used insead

 3. Then run the main script with the arguments as follows.
 If you have created your own geno file, header and/or ld-file, then these can be specified with --geno, --head and --ldfile, repectively.

   * `./2_create_GRS.R --snp SNPlist.csv --ids IDs.list --spec GRS.spec --out example --pcut 1e-7 --ldcut 0.5 --SNPout SNPs.flipped`

     * Besides the two first arguments (--snp and --ids) everything else is optinal:

+      * `--SNPextractor` Flag that tells the GRS to merge on positions when using a SNPextractor output.

       * `--spec` Name of file containting specifications for how to combine GRSs.
 See example `GRS.spec`